dessertlab/OpenStack-multi-tenant-workload/README.md

 Each subfolder "`Test_<id>/logs/round_number`" contains also the file "`trace_Test_<id>.log`".
 This file is a JSON file containing all the messages exchanged in OpenStack during the execution of the workload.
 These messages are collected with the distributed tracing system [Zipkin](https://zipkin.io/).

-## Fault-Free
+### Fault-Free

-The folder "`Fault-Free`" includes the raw logs from 50 correct execution of the OpenStack cloud computing systems, i.e., when no fault is injected into the system.
+The subfolder "`Fault-Free`" includes the raw logs from 50 correct execution of the OpenStack cloud computing systems, i.e., when no fault is injected into the system.

+## Workload

+The folder "`Workload`" contains the script to execute the multi-tenant workload on OpenStack version 3.12.1 (release Pike).
+The file "`openstack_pike_workload_start_MULTI-TENANT.sh`" is the script that executes all the different tenants on the system.

+## Monitoring Rules

+The folder "`Monitoring Rules`" contains all the Python code used to infer the monitoring rules from the fault-free executions.
+We are grateful to our former students, Nicola Apa and Roberto Scarpati, for their help in this work.